Yonus Davis: Drug arrest and conviction

 On April 9, 2011, Davis was arrested in California after 27 kilograms (59.5 lbs) of ecstasy was delivered to a home he was renting.
 He was charged with one felony count of attempting to possess a controlled substance with intent to distribute.
-Davis was released upon posting US$150,000 bail.
+Davis served one and a half years of his sentence and was then released on good behavior.

 On May 3, 2011, the Lions announced they had terminated Davis' contract as a result of the charges.
 "We are not passing judgment on anybody," Lions General Manager Wally Buono told a news conference at the team's training facility.
 "But obviously the association and the implication is not something we as an organization, as a league, that we want to be involved with.
 We are severing ties for that reason."

 On February 2, 2012, Yonus Davis pleaded guilty in U.S. Federal District Court (docket 11-CR-00237-DLJ) in San Jose, California to a charge of importing ecstasy in violation of Title 21, United States Code, Sections 952, 960(a)(1), and 960(b)(3), as well as aiding and abetting others in that crime.

 Federal judge D. Lowell Jensen sentenced Davis to 33 months in prison on February 7, 2013, with incentive of drug program.
 Davis was paroled from the Federal Correctional Institution, Terminal Island on March 19, 2014, and his parole ended on September 19, 2014.